 This notice sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
-Please read the following carefully to understand our views and practices regarding your sensitive information and how we will deal with it.
-For the purposes of the Data Protection Act (‘the DPA’) and the EU General Data Protection Regulation (‘the GDPR’), sensitive information includes what is defined as your ‘personal data’.
+Please read the following carefully to understand our views and practices regarding your personal data (including sensitive information) and how we will deal with it.
+When we refer to personal data we mean as defined in the Data Protection Act 2018 (‘the DPA’) and The General Data Protection Regulation ((EU) 2016/679) (‘the GDPR’).

 By visiting http://www.realrider.com (the ‘Website’) or the Realrider® mobile application (our ‘App’) you accept and consent to the practices described in this Privacy Notice including the processing of your personal data under this lawful basis.